ESG

 100 years.

-For better governance infrastructure, operations optimization, and reducing paper waste, SPPI launched its portal in 2024 as part of its digitization initiatives.
+For better governance infrastructure, operations optimization, and reducing paper waste, Science Park launched its portal in 2024 as part of its digitization initiatives.

 Climate Action

-35% of green spaces are retained in SPPI’s developments, adding to the overall quality of the park.
+35% of green spaces are retained in Science Park’s developments, adding to the overall quality of the park.

 EV charging stations are available in LISP I and HEIP to promote and encourage the use of electric vehicles.
-In addition, shuttle services are available in SPPI parks to help reduce transportation-related carbon emissions.
+In addition, shuttle services are available in Science Park parks to help reduce transportation-related carbon emissions.

 Life on Land